JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 > The `typedef` is not required in C++, you define an enum by just using the word `enum` and then the contents, like this: `enum entity_type { ... };`
 {: .prompt-info }

-You can then use the `enum` type `entity_type` as a vairable for storing data and passing into functions.
+You can then use the `enum` type `entity_type` as a variable for storing data and passing into functions.

 Like so: `entity_type Type = entity_type_enemy;`